telefonicaid/iotagent-node-lib/doc/api.md

 ## Command execution

+This section reviews the end to end process to trigger and receive commands into devices.
+The URL paths and and messages format is based on the [IoT Agent JSON](https://github.com/telefonicaid/iotagent-json).
+It may differ in the case of using any other IoT Agent.
+In that case, please refer to the specific IoTA documentation.

 ### Triggering commands

 This starts the process of sending data to devices.
 It starts by updating an attribute into the Context Broker.
 You need to know which attributes correspond to commands and update them.
 You can declare the command related attributes at the provisioning process.
 Also, you can declare the protocol you want the commands to be sent (HTTP/MQTT) with the `transport` parameter at the provisioning process.